jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 **Unique Perspective on Indistinguishability**
 What differentiates observers is their individual perspective on what is indistinguishable or "not possible" within a system.
 Each observer has their own set of differentiable constraints that defines what distinctions they can make and what is beyond their capacity to perceive or differentiate.

 To be clear: The observer’s constraints and imperfections are what shape and limit the ability to distinguish between states.
 For example, a person with limited color vision may be unable to distinguish between certain shades of color that others can easily differentiate.
 This constraint directly limits their ability to perceive the full range of possible states within the system of color perception.
 The more limited or constrained the observer is, the fewer distinctions they can make.
-In this way, their ability to differentiate is dependent directly on the state itself
+In this way, their ability to differentiate is dependent directly on the information itself

-**Observers are information themselves**
-Observers Have Distinguishable States; specifically the indistinguishable sections in a level
+Notably, _Observers_ have Distinguishable States themselves; they are informational.

 With these definitions in mind, then the challenge is understanding how information might "emerge" in the first place